earthly/earthly/docs/basics/part-3-detailed-explanation.md

 {% sample lang="Go" %}
 The first commands in the file are part of the `base` target and are implicitly inherited by all other targets (as if they started with `FROM +base`).

+The build starts from a docker image: `golang:1.15-alpine3.13`.

 ```Dockerfile
 FROM golang:1.15-alpine3.13
 ```

-The build starts from a docker image: `golang:1.15-alpine3.13`.
+We change the current working directory to `/go-example`.

 ```Dockerfile
 WORKDIR /go-example
 ```

-We change the current working directory to `/go-example`.
+Declare a target, `build`.

 ```
 build:
 ```

-Declare a target, `build`, and define the recipe of the target build as follows ...
+... and define the recipe of the target build as follows.

+Copy `main.go` from the build context (the directory where the Earthfile resides) to the build environment (the containerized environment where Earthly commands are ran in).

 ```
     COPY main.go .
 ```

-Copy `main.go` from the build context (the directory where the Earthfile resides) to the build environment (the containerized environment where Earthly commands are ran in).

-```
-    RUN go build -o build/go-example main.go
-```

 Run a go build command.
 This uses the previously copied `main.go` file.

 ```
-    SAVE ARTIFACT build/go-example /go-example AS LOCAL build/go-example
+    RUN go build -o build/go-example main.go
 ```

 Save the output of the build command as an artifact.
 Call this artifact `/go-example` (it can be later referenced as `+build/go-example`).
 In addition, store the artifact as a local file (on the host) named `build/go-example`.
 This local file is only written if the entire build succeeds.

 ```
+    SAVE ARTIFACT build/go-example /go-example AS LOCAL build/go-example
+```

+Declare a target, `docker`.

+```
 docker:
 ```

-Declare a target, `docker`, and define the recipe of the target docker as follows ...
+... and define the recipe of the target docker as follows.

+Copy the artifact `/go-example` produced by another target, `+build`, to the current directory within the build environment.

 ```
     COPY +build/go-example .
 ```

-Copy the artifact `/go-example` produced by another target, `+build`, to the current directory within the build environment.
+Set the entrypoint for the resulting docker image.

 ```
 ENTRYPOINT ["/go-example/go-example"]
 ```

-Set the entrypoint for the resulting docker image.
+Save the current state as a docker image, which will have the docker tag `go-example:latest`.
+This image is only made available to the host's docker if the entire build succeeds.

 ```
 SAVE IMAGE go-example:latest
 ```

-Save the current state as a docker image, which will have the docker tag `go-example:latest`.
-This image is only made available to the host's docker if the entire build succeeds.

 {% sample lang="JavaScript" %}
 ```Dockerfile